Do university computer workstations still work?

 In fact, the provision of IT services in universities, even in the best ones, is often behind the times.
 I remember when Microsoft introduced Windows 95, which changed the nature of personal computing significantly (or rather, it brought it into line with Apple’s much earlier progress), many universities did not adopt it until perhaps three or four years later.
 I constantly see university workstations now operating on Windows xp, which really is so last decade.
 The reason for this is that universities usually prefer not to be early adopters, because often this would mean dealing with significant bugs and fixes that cost money and take up time.
 The risk is however that this will influence universities to make hardware and infrastructure decisions based on older technology which will involve early obsolescence.

 Probably universities need to move away from a focus on hardware and instead see themselves as offering support and content for hardware owned by staff and students, as some are starting to do.
-This could possibly go hand in hand with the gradual phasing out of all printing services; but that’s perhaps another topic.Explore posts in the same categories: higher education, technology comment below, or link to this permanent URL from your own site.
+This could possibly go hand in hand with the gradual phasing out of all printing services; but that’s perhaps another topic.higher education, technology comment below, or link to this permanent URL from your own site.